Botryococcus braunii: Ongoing research

 Due to the burgeoning interest in alternatives to fossil fuels, research on Botryococcus braunii has increased.

 In 2012, researchers at the Western Sydney University looked at using pyrolysis to remove carboxyl in coorongite, a naturally occurring residue of B. braunii, before further processing using hydrocracking and hydrogenation.

 A 2013 study looked at the biofuel potential of a recently identified strain, GUBIOTJTBB1, found in a freshwater dam in Assam, India.
-It found that it was superior than previous strains tested so far, eith an energy value of its sundried biomass, at 54.69 kJ/g, "higher than that of petroleum diesel fuel and nearly twice than other microalgae strains compared".
+It found that it was superior than previous strains tested so far, with an energy value of its sundried biomass, at 54.69 kJ/g, "higher than that of petroleum diesel fuel and nearly twice than other microalgae strains compared".

 In April 2017, Tim Devarenne of Texas A&M University (TAMU) announced the DNA sequencing of the genome of B. braunii had been completed.
 A year earlier, in 2016, Dr. Devarenne's team at TAMU discovered the enzyme responsible for creating the Bb oil, known as lycopadiene.
 The enzyme is known as lycopadiene synthase, or LOS, is capable of making several types of oils.
 Devarenne suggested that the LOS gene might be might be implanted in other algae with faster metabolism, in order to speed up production of the oil.